 In addition, Southern Water submitted a new proposal for a raw water transfer from Portsmouth Water’s proposed Havant Thicket reservoir to its Otterbourne Water Treatment Works.
 This solution could provide up to 61 million litres per day of additional water.

-This new proposal, was therefore will be subject to additional assessment to determine whether it should be added to the existing programme and receive additional funding.
+This new proposal, was subjected to additional assessment to determine whether it should be added to the existing programme and receive additional funding.

 RAPID conducted the assessment of all four submissions according to its published guidance and provided its recommendations to Ofwat.

-Ofwat wrote to Southern Water, Wessex Water and Bristol Water to communicate its draft decisions:
+Ofwat wrote to Southern Water, Portsmouth Water, Wessex Water and Bristol Water to communicate its final decisions: